 Court Records are public records and available to anyone.
 These records include a court case file that includes a docket and all of the filings and documents filed in the court case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court where the case was filed.

 Each and every state maintains a record of their state citizen’s criminal background.
 These online databases are connected so you can track criminal backgrounds from any other state.
-You can go to county courthouse and check in person, or check the website.
+You can go to county courthouse and check in person or you can check the website.
 It is helpful to know the county, and if it was in a totally different state, you may have to pay a fee for a more comprehensive search.

 - Drug crimes.